-Member States shall ensure that the competent authorities inform EBA of all administrative penalties and measures imposed under Articles 55 and 56 including any appeal in relation thereto and the outcome thereof.
-EBA shall maintain a central database of administrative penalties and measures communicated to it solely for the purposes of exchanging information between competent authorities.
+1. Member States shall ensure that the competent authorities inform EBA, EIOPA and ESMA of all administrative penalties\sanctions and measures imposed in accordance with Articles 55 and 56 on obliged entities referred to in Article 2(1)(1) and (2), including of any appeal in relation thereto and the outcome thereof.
+EBA, EIOPA and ESMA shall coordinate to maintain a central database of administrative sanctions penalties and measures communicated to it solely for the purposes of exchanging information between competent authorities.
 That database shall be accessible to competent authorities only and it shall be updated on the basis of the information provided by competent authorities.